 “My son has just received his GCSE results and he’s absolutely delighted.
 So much of what he learnt from Lucy has helped and in no small part of what I learnt from Lucy helped me support him (particularly not to nag!).
 Not too late, he realised that if he put the right effort in, in the right way then he’d maximise his time and get the results.
 Next steps A levels – the Lucy way!”

-We start the next round of The Exam Success Formula on 26th January 2019.
+We start the next round of The Exam Success Formula in January 2020.
 Join The Extraordinaries Club to take part, and finally stop nagging.